Observer-based boundary control of distributed port-Hamiltonian systems: Example: the Timoshenko beam

+are designed using the Matlab@ Control System Toolbox {\it lqr.m}.
+In both designs the ARE algorithm proposed in \citep{Lanzon2008JournalComputing} has been used to solve \eqref{Eq:AREFinal}.

+For the first design, the matrix $K$ is performed choosing $Q_{LQR}=0.8I_{n_c}$, $R_{LQR}=10I_{4}$ and $N_{LQR}=0$, while the matrix $L$ is designed following Proposition \ref{Prop:Main} with $R_c=10I_{n_c}$.
+The eigenvalues of the matrices $A$, $A-BK$ and $A-LC$ are shown in Figure \ref{Fig:EigenvaluesAllAREDesign1} (a).
+The eigenvalues of the closed-loop system using the same controller on a higher order discretization of the beam, choosing {$n_c = 200$}, are given in Figure \ref{Fig:EigenvaluesAllAREDesign1} (b).

-The design of $K$ is performed using the Matlab LQR Toolbox with the following weight matrices: $Q_{LQR}=0.1I_{n_c}$, $R_{LQR}=1I_{4}$ and $N_{LQR}=0$.
-Following Proposition \ref{Prop:Main}, we choose $R_c=10I_{n_c}$, which guarantees that the Hamiltonian matrix (\ref{Eq:HamiltonianMatrix}) has no pure imaginary eigenvalues.
-The ARE (\ref{Eq:AREFinal}) is solved for $Q_c$ with the algorithm proposed in \citep{Lanzon2008}.
-The eigenvalues of the matrices $A$, $A-BK$ and $A-LC$ are shown in Fig. \ref{Fig:EigenvaluesAllAREDesign2} (a).
-Using the same controller on a higher order discretization of the beam, choosing $n_c = 120$, the closed-loop eigenvalues depicted in Fig. \ref{Fig:EigenvaluesAllAREDesign2} (b) are obtained.
-The closed loop system remains stable and the high frequency modes are not destabilized.
-Even if $n_c \rightarrow \infty$, the closed-loop eigenvalues do not cross the imaginary axis.
+For the second design, the matrix $K$ is performed choosing $Q_{LQR}=0.8I_{n_c}$, $R_{LQR}=1.33I_{4}$ and $N_{LQR}=0$, while the matrix $L$ is designed following Proposition \ref{Prop:Main} with $R_c=4I_{n_c}$.
+The eigenvalues of the matrices $A$, $A-BK$ and $A-LC$ are shown in Figure \ref{Fig:EigenvaluesAllAREDesign2} (a).
+The eigenvalues of the closed-loop system using the same controller on a higher order discretization of the beam, choosing {$n_c = 200$}, are given in Figure \ref{Fig:EigenvaluesAllAREDesign2} (b).
+In both cases, the closed-loop system remains stable and the high frequency modes are not destabilized.
+Even if $n_c \rightarrow \infty$, the closed-loop eigenvalues do not cross the imaginary axis.}